Drazinderetes: Phylogeny

 Upon its description, Drazinderetes was assigned to the Trionychinae due to the reduced costiform processes typical for the clade as well as characters of the carapace.
 Analysis conducted by Head et al. showed that Drazinderetes shared characteristics with the Indo-Asian trionychine lineage and place it as a close relative of the dubious genus Aspideretes.

 In 2017, Georgalis and Joyce recovered the following phylogentic tree in their research on old world softshell turtles.

 Paleoenvironment

 Given the lack of evidence that would suggest that the bones of Drazinderetes had been washed into the marine sediments of the Drazinda Formation postmortem, it is deemed likely by Head and colleagues that Drazinderetes was instead a fulltime or at least occasional inhabitant of saltwater environments.
 Typically freshwater inhabitants wandering into the sea is not unheard of in modern softshell turtles, notably the giant softshell turtle.
-The unusually large size suggested by some of the specimen may support this fully marine lifestyle, as large body size is often found in marine turtles (tho not exclusive to such a lifestyle).
-Additionally, if all specimen belong to different ontogenetic stages of a single species, then the presence of younger and fully grown animals in a single environment would furthermore speak in favor of this hypothesis.
+The unusually large size suggested by some of the specimens may support this fully marine lifestyle, as large body size is often found in marine turtles (although this trait is not exclusive to such a lifestyle).
+Additionally, if all specimens belong to different ontogenetic stages of a single species, then the presence of younger and fully grown animals in a single environment would furthermore speak in favor of this hypothesis.
 This would make Drazinderetes the first fully marine softshell turtle.